-This is a easy task to do that most any home DIY person can readily get done.
+This is an easy task to do that most any DIY person can readily get done.

 Things To Know About Charging a Battery.